sdziallas/comp55/docs/labs/JavavsCPP.md

 similar to the ```#include``` in C++.
 Except here there are many more libraries and useful classes at your disposal.
 Ever wanted to have a class that stores a Date correctly?
 Done.
-Want to make an http request?
+Want to make an HTTP request?
 Done.
 Want to sort an array?
 Done.
 To see,
 just go to this link.